FAIRplus/the-fair-cookbook/content/recipes/interoperability/from-proprietary-to-open-standard-mzml-exemplar.md

 -rw-r--r--@   1 bob  staff     162 14 Jan 10:59 ~$ta_Release_Proposal_20191115_Metabolome_of_parental_cell_lines.doc
 ```

-> :octopus: The archive would have benefitted from having a manifest file listing all the files and their associated checksums.
+> :octopus: The archive would have benefited from having a manifest file listing all the files and their associated checksums.
 In so doing, it would have allowed validation and verification that no corruption happened during file transfer.

 > :octopus: Refer to the recipe: "How to calculate file checksums<!-- TODO add a link to corresponding document -->"